 - Struck by a hit and run driver

-Children are a High Risk of Pedestrian Accidents
+Children Are at a High Risk of Pedestrian Accidents

 It's extremely tragic when a child is injured in any type of accident.
 The devastation that parents go through is unimaginable and it most often comes without any warning.
 Pedestrian accidents are no different and they can occur in so many ways.
 Some of the most common ways are when children are getting off the school bus or walking through a school crossing or crosswalk.
 They are often injured in parking lots and when vehicles are backing up because they aren't easily seen.
 And, as all kids love to do they can be injured while playing outside.
 We have seen cases where a child has been hit playing in a driveway or running across the street to chase a ball or a pet.